openshift/assisted-service/docs/user-guide/cloud-with-mirror.md

 Start by downloading a copy of your pull secret from the [Red Hat OpenSHift Cluster Manager](https://console.redhat.com/openshift/install/pull-secret) and save in your home directory.
 We will be updating this file with additional authentication in the next step.

-If you havent already set up to trust the certificate from your registry on your workstation follow these steps:
+If you haven't already set up to trust the certificate from your registry on your workstation follow these steps:

 ```
 $ sudo cp tls-ca-bundle-registry.pem /etc/pki/ca-trust/source/anchors/tls-ca-bundle-registry.pem